pp4rs/2019-foundations-uzh/docs/index.md

     Please try and install all the software before the course begins.
     If you are struggling we are able to help - but we expect you have tried to work through the guide yourself.

-    Drop Lachlan an email if you need assistance to set up a time to meet.
+    Drop an email to pp4rs.contact@gmail.com if you need assistance and we will set up a time to meet.

 ## Slack Chat [<img src="https://maxcdn.icons8.com/Share/icon/Logos//slack1600.png" height="30" />](https://pp4rs.slack.com/)